crystalfontz/CFA10052-Custom-Firmware-Example/README.md

   * A CFA10052 programming cable (details below)
   * If you are using Windows 7/8/8.1/10 (or equivalent Server versions) and would like to test the USB virtual serial port, you'll need to [download drivers from here](https://www.st.com/en/development-tools/stsw-stm32102.html]).
 The USB serial port will work without requiring additional drivers on Windows 10+, Linux, OS-X.

 A simple CFA10052 to ST-LINK programming cable is required.
-This cable may be obtained (at extra cost) from Crystalfontz ([email us](mailto:support@crystalfontz.com)), or you may make one yourself using the connection table below:
+This cable may be obtained from Crystalfontz ([email us](mailto:support@crystalfontz.com)), or you may make one yourself using the connection table below:

 ST-LINK Pin | CFA10052 H1 Pin | Description
 --- | --- | ----